 Bank trust departments take on many roles that relate to the creation, upkeep, and distribution of trusts, at all stages.
 Suppose your great great uncle bought a block of Johnson & Johnson shares, and they remain in a trust until a future date.
 The bank trustee can assure that the stock is still paying dividends while never allowing the grantees to sell or borrow against the shares.
 Or, they might work to assure that a second spouse is allowed to remain in the house after the death of the one partner, but that the house goes to the children when the second wife dies, even if they later marry again.
 These are two complex, but not unheard of, examples.

 Most banks will offer a range of trust services that fall into two main groups: trust administration and investment management.

 Trust Administration Services

-Trust administration might make a lot of sense for a person who wants to leave behind specific property and have it remain mostly untouched.
-Consider the town of Quincy, Florida.
-The local bank has roughly 50% of trust assets in shares of The Coca-Cola Company because the little community once had more per capita Coke millionaires than anywhere else on the planet.
+Hiring a bank to administer your trust might make sense if what you plan to leave behind is a unique type of asset or if you want it to remain mostly untouched.
+The town of Quincy, Florida, is such a case.
+The local bank has roughly 50% of its trust assets in shares of Coca-Cola because the little town once had more Coke millionaires per capita than anywhere else on the planet.